bcantoni/altauto/.github/copilot/instructions.md

 ## Code Structure
 - `check-files.py`: Main Python script that walks through directories to find Markdown files and report on image references missing alt text
+- `alt-text.py`: Python script & library using AI to analyze images and suggest alt text
 - Future components to include:
-  - Script/library using AI to analyze images and suggest alt text
   - GitHub action to automate the process

 ## Coding Guidelines